hkaramian/RobustVideoMatting-For-Nuke/README.md

 ## Usage

 <p align="center">
+create rvm node by typing KM_RVM or find it in nuke nodes menu, under keying category.
 Simply connect your input, or choose file path !
 If you use node input, it will make a png seq precomp first.
-For feeding directely a file, you need to have it as .mp4 or png sequence.
+For feeding directly a file, you need to have it as .mp4 or png sequence.
 Once job get done, roto matte node will be created.
 Input precomp and result will be saved in "KM_RVM_Data" folder beside your nuke project.

 <img src="documentation/images/KM_RVM.jpg">